defenseunicorns/uds-core/adrs/0003-base-ambient-functional-layer.md

 - UDS Core Base Ambient will be implemented as a separate Zarf package
 - UDS Operator will be updated to determine Istio mode and deploy the appropriate configuration
-- UDS Core components will be updated to support both Istio configurations
+- UDS Core components will be updated to support both Istio configurations if required
 - Testing will be expanded to cover both Istio configurations as well as upgrading existing UDS Core Base to UDS Core Base Ambient
 - Documentation will be updated to include information on deploying UDS Core with Istio in Ambient mode

 ## Alternatives Considered

-- Creating a single UDS Core Base package that can be deployed with either Istio configuration
+- Creating a single UDS Core Base package that can be deployed with either Istio configuration.
+Rejected due to the complexity of maintaining a single package that can be deployed with two different Istio configurations.
+Also Istio Ambient requires CNI configurations depending on the environment that are not relevant for Sidecar Injection leading to a confusing configuration.
-- Migrating UDS Core Base to Ambient mode and deprecating Sidecar Injection mode
+- Migrating UDS Core Base to Ambient mode and deprecating Sidecar Injection mode.
+Rejected due to the impact on existing deployments and uncertainty around the impact on FIPS compliance.
+This can be revisited in the future once Istio Ambient has had more time to "bake".

 ## Open Questions